koifinance/NixCore/doc/developer-notes.md

   RPCs whose behavior does *not* depend on the current chainstate may omit this call.

-  - *Rationale*: In previous versions of Bitcoin Core, the wallet was always in-sync with the chainstate (by virtue of them all being updated in the same cs_main lock).
+  - *Rationale*: In previous versions of NIX Core, the wallet was always in-sync with the chainstate (by virtue of them all being updated in the same cs_main lock).
 In order to maintain the behavior that wallet RPCs return results as of at least the highest best-known block an RPC client may be aware of prior to entering a wallet RPC call, we must block until the wallet is caught up to the chainstate as of the RPC call's entry.
     This also makes the API much easier for RPC clients to reason about.

-- Be aware of RPC method aliases and generally avoid registering the same callback function pointer for different RPCs.

-  - *Rationale*: RPC methods registered with the same function pointer will be considered aliases and only the first method name will show up in the `help` rpc command list.

-  - *Exception*: Using RPC method aliases may be appropriate in cases where a new RPC is replacing a deprecated RPC, to avoid both RPCs confusingly showing up in the command list.